 Note 1: The vertical coverage range is given for the elevation angle θ, defined between 0° and 180° as in ITU-R M.2101.

-Note 2: The element gain in row 1.2 includes the loss given in row 1.8.
+Note 2: The element gain in row 1.2 includes the loss given in row 1.8 and is per polarization.

 Note 3: The conducted power per sub-array assumes 4x8x2 sub-arrays (i.e. power per H/V polarized element).

 Note 4: 4 × 8 means there are 4 vertical and 8 horizontal radiating sub-arrays.

+Note 5: For the case of 3 elements per sub array, dv will be 2.1 wavelengths.
+The use of sub-arrays will result in grating lobes either side of the main lobe.

 For frequencies below 5 GHz only array antennas using sub-array as described in Table 2-1 needs to be considered, and for frequencies around 6 GHz both single element and sub-array configuration could be considered.

-For urban small cell and micro cell deployments only single element parameters should be considered.
+For urban small cell and micro cell deployments only single element parameters should be considered, as previously communicated LS on IMT parameters.

 The antenna parameters presented above holds complementary information to previously communicated LS on IMT parameters.